Team Members

 Professor Pauline Dixon, PhD, FAcSS, FRSA,

-Pauline has been researching literacy programmes for the last 25 years at Newcastle University.
+Pauline is internationally known for her research on education for the marginalised in LMICs and her research around literacy in schools around the world.
+She has been researching literacy programmes for the last 25 years.
+She is heavily involved in high impact literacy and teacher training initiatives.
+Her programs have helped train hundreds of thousands of government teachers across Africa, heavily impacting millions of children.
 She is passionate about children’s reading and has witnessed how important being able to read in both heritage language and a global language is for children around the world.
 When children from disadvantages backgrounds are literate their lives can be transformed.

 Dr Steve Humble, MBE, FIMA

 Steve is a Reader in Global Development at Newcastle University.
-His expertise is around analysing data using advanced statistical techniques.
+He is recognised for his advanced statistical research and educational projects in sub-Saharan Africa and India.
 He has worked in numerous African and Asian countries where his research has been instrumental in changing education policy and practice.
+Steve was awarded an MBE – Member of the Most Excellent Order – for services to education in the New Year’s Honours List by Queen Elizabeth II in 2016.

 Louise is the Co-Founder and Project Director of Universal Learning Solutions (ULS).
 ULS was founded in 2013.
 Her Doctoral thesis carried out at York University was entitled “Our Children Have a Right to Read” with a focus on Nigeria.
 Louise has worked extensively with governments throughout Africa to improve their national strategies on literacy with a focus on primary education.